Zhi-Quan Tom Luo

+Zhi-Quan (Tom) Luo (simplified Chinese: 罗智泉; traditional Chinese: 羅智泉; pinyin: Luó Zhìquán; born November 1963) is a Canadian computational and mathematical scientist.

-Zhi-Quan (Tom) Luo (罗智泉 (Luó Zhìquán)) is Vice President (Academic) of The Chinese University of Hong Kong, Shenzhen, Director of Shenzhen Research Institute of Big Data and Director of CUHK(SZ)-Tencent AI Lab Joint Laboratory on Machine Intelligence.
+Luo currently serves as the Vice President (Academic) of The Chinese University of Hong Kong, Shenzhen, Director of Shenzhen Research Institute of Big Data and Director of CUHK(SZ)-Tencent AI Lab Joint Laboratory on Machine Intelligence.

-Education and experience
+Education

 Luo was born in November 1963 in Nanchang, China.
-He received his B.Sc. degree in Applied Mathematics from the Peking University, China, in 1984.
-He was then selected by a joint AMS-SIAM committee and the Ministry of Education of China for graduate study in the United States (S.S.
+He received a B.Sc. in Applied Mathematics from Peking University in 1984.
+He was selected for graduate study in the United States through a joint program of the American Mathematical Society-Society for Industrial and Applied Mathematics (AMS-SIAM) committee and the Chinese Ministry of Education (S.S.
 Chern Program).
-After studying at the Nankai Institute of Mathematics, Tianjin, China, for one year, he went to study at the MIT and obtained a Ph.D. degree in Operations Research in 1989, under the supervision of John Tsitsiklis.
+After one year at the Nankai Institute of Mathematics, he transferred to MIT, where he obtained a Ph.D. in Operations Research in 1989 under the supervision of John Tsitsiklis.